pierre-rouleau/about-erlang/doc/erlang-man-with-emacs.rst

    pages of the default Erlang version for the shell.

    Ideally that should be all controlled from the version of Erlang used in the shell or in the project.
-The edts_ package does some of this.
+The EDTS_ package does some of this.
 I'm planning to wrap this all up with code controlled by my Emacs PEL system.
 But this is still work in progress at the moment.